-Carnival is what makes every February a memorable month all over Italy, with its folkloristic and colourful masks and customs.
-As you might guess, what interests us the most during this festivity is the abundant amount of Carnival sweets we can find around!
-Indeed, fried pastries are definitely the milestone of Carnival food and the most representative and historical one is definitely the “Chiacchiere”.
+Carnival is what makes every February a memorable month all over Italy, with its folkloristic and colourful masks and customs, and nothing is evocative of Carinval as the Chiacchiere!
+As you might guess, what interests us the most during this festivity is the abundant amount of Carnival sweets we find all over Italy.
+Fried pastries are the milestone of Carnival food, and the most representative and historical variety is the “Chiacchiere”.

-“Chiacchiere” is actually the way that these Carnival sweets are called in Naples.
-However, they can be found all over Italy and every region has a different name for them: frappe, cenci, bugie, frappole, galani, frittole, crostoli…
+“Chiacchiere” is the name given to these Carnival sweets in Naples.
+However, they can be found all over Italy and every region has a different name for them: frappe, cenci, bugie (which means “lies!’), frappole, galani, frittole, and crostoli.
+Phew!

 To make Chiacchiere, the dough is cut in to a ribbon-like shape, then fried in abundant oil and put on a paper towel to soak up the excess oil.
 They are served cold and covered with a dusting of icing sugar.
 They can also be covered with chocolate powder, honey, melted chocolate or even Alchermes (an Italian liquor).